ChimneySwift/multitools/README.md

 A few days ago I found a mod on the Banana Land server which allows you to craft a mese or diamond shovel, axe and pick into one tool that performs better at all of those tool's main tasks.
 Unfortunately, I don't think this mod is available, so I decided to "borrow" the idea and make my own similar version.

+**Contributors:** Many thanks to LadyK for improving the multitool textures!

 **Code license:** [CC0](http://creativecommons.org/publicdomain/zero/1.0/)

 **Textures license:** [CC0](http://creativecommons.org/publicdomain/zero/1.0/)